tonyli1121/NLP-term-lookup/README.md

 # term_look_up
-Commissioned project to look up the existence of terms in a file
+NLP project to look up the existence of terms in a file

 ## How to run
 1. download all